adamlamee/CODINGinK12/index.md

 title: CODING in K12
 ---

 Thanks for visiting the [CODINGinK12.org](http://www.CODINGinK12.org) project.
 The [teachers page](./teachers) has pedagogy and implementation guides to help you integrate coding into your class.
-Visit the [about page](./about) to learn about the team and why thing this is so important.
+Visit the [about page](./about) to learn about the team and why this is so important.

 ## How to Run an Activity
 **With a Google login**